meganz/mpenc_doc/source/crypto.rst

 * ``DEST`` (optional) -- User ID of the packet destination; if omitted, it means this is a broadcast (i.e. downflow) packet.
 * ``MEMBER`` (multiple) -- Participating member user IDs.
-This record appears *n* times, once for each member participating in this operation, i.e. the set of members in the subsession that would be created on its success.
+This record appears :math:`n` times, once for each member participating in this operation, i.e. the set of members in the subsession that would be created on its success.
   This also defines the orders of participants in the upflow sequence.
 * [a] ``INT_KEY`` (multiple) -- Intermediate DH values for the GKA.
 * [a] ``NONCE`` (multiple) -- Nonces of each member for the ASKE.
 * [a] ``PUB_KEY`` (multiple) -- Ephemeral session public signing keys of each